turbot/steampipe-plugin-wiz/docs/tables/wiz_issue.md

 A **Control** consists of a pre-defined **Security Graph** query and a severity level — if a control's query returns any results, an issue is generated for every result.

-**Note**: The table can limit a large dataset; which can increase the query execution time.
+**Note**: The table can return a large dataset; which can increase the query execution time.
 It is recommended that queries to this table should include (usually in the `where` clause) at least one of these columns:

 - `control_id`
 - `created_at`